 My name is Ashley House, and I am an Associate Professional Counselor at Grace Counseling of Athens.
-I earned a Master of Arts degree in Clinical Mental Health from Regent University and a Bachelor of Science degree in Education in Recreation and Leisure Studies from the University of Georgia.
+I hold a Master of Arts degree in Clinical Mental Health from Regent University and a Bachelor of Science degree in Education from the University of Georgia.

 I have been married to my wonderful husband for 8 years.
-We have two daughters, and we are expecting a baby boy in May.
+We have two daughters and are expecting a baby boy in May.
 My family and I live for adventure and enjoy snowboarding, hiking, and camping.

 Note that Ashley will be on maternity leave beginning May 1st, 2020.